turbot/tailpipe-docs/docs/reference/config-files/table.md

 ## Common Columns

-Tailpipe plugins populate a set of common columns.
+Tailpipe tables include a set of common columns.
 These mappings enable queries that correlate values across different logs.
 If you have collected both Cloudtrail and ALB logs, for example, you could query for `tp_ips` to find IP addresses in the `aws_cloudtrail_log` and `aws_alb_access_log` tables using the same syntax.

 When creating a custom table, `tp_timestamp` is the only required column; ***you must define a `tp_timestamp` column***.
 This is because Tailpipe uses the timestamp to [organize the data files](/docs/collect/configure#hive-partitioning).
 The `tp_index` is also used in the hive partitioning scheme.
-You may set it you want, but it will default to `default` if not set.
+You may set it if you want, but it will default to `default` if not set.

 Some of the common columns (`tp_date`,`tp_id`,`tp_ingest_timestamp`,`tp_partition`,`tp_table`) are automatically set by the plugins - You do not need to create them.
 Others are optional (but encouraged).
 If you do not set an optional common column, all values will be `null`.